DNA-binding protein

 DNA-binding proteins are proteins that have DNA-binding domains and thus have a specific or general affinity for single- or double-stranded DNA.
 Sequence-specific DNA-binding proteins generally interact with the major groove of B-DNA, because it exposes more functional groups that identify a base pair.
-However, there are some known minor groove DNA-binding ligands such as netropsin, distamycin, Hoechst 33258, pentamidine, DAPI and others.

 Examples

 DNA-binding proteins include transcription factors which modulate the process of transcription, various polymerases, nucleases which cleave DNA molecules, and histones which are involved in chromosome packaging and transcription in the cell nucleus.
 DNA-binding proteins can incorporate such domains as the zinc finger, the helix-turn-helix, and the leucine zipper (among many others) that facilitate binding to nucleic acid.
 There are also more unusual examples such as transcription activator like effectors.

 Non-specific DNA-protein interactions

 Structural proteins that bind DNA are well-understood examples of non-specific DNA-protein interactions.
 Within chromosomes, DNA is held in complexes with structural proteins.
 These proteins organize the DNA into a compact structure called chromatin.
 In eukaryotes, this structure involves DNA binding to a complex of small basic proteins called histones.
 In prokaryotes, multiple types of proteins are involved.
 The histones form a disk-shaped complex called a nucleosome, which contains two complete turns of double-stranded DNA wrapped around its surface.
 These non-specific interactions are formed through basic residues in the histones making ionic bonds to the acidic sugar-phosphate backbone of the DNA, and are therefore largely independent of the base sequence.
 Chemical modifications of these basic amino acid residues include methylation, phosphorylation and acetylation.
 These chemical changes alter the strength of the interaction between the DNA and the histones, making the DNA more or less accessible to transcription factors and changing the rate of transcription.
 Other non-specific DNA-binding proteins in chromatin include the high-mobility group (HMG) proteins, which bind to bent or distorted DNA.
 Biophysical studies show that these architectural HMG proteins bind, bend and loop DNA to perform its biological functions.
 These proteins are important in bending arrays of nucleosomes and arranging them into the larger structures that form chromosomes.
 Recently FK506 binding protein 25 (FBP25) was also shown to non-specifically bind to DNA which helps in DNA repair.